kigster/arli/README.md

 ### Command `install`

-Use this command to install or re-install libraries.
+Use this command to install or re-install Arduino libraries.

-You can specify libraries in the `Arlifile` by providing either just the `name:` (and posibly `version`) — the name must match exactly a library in the Arduino standard database.
-Alternatively, your can pass `archiveFileName`, `checksum` — which all uniquely identify a library in the database.
+You can specify libraries in the `Arlifile` by providing just the `name:` (and posibly `version`) — the name must match exactly a library in the Arduino standard database.
+Alternatively, your can pass fields `archiveFileName`, `checksum` — which all uniquely identify a library in the database.

-Sometimes a library will not be in the database, in which case just provide the name and `url` field for it.
+If a library you are using is not in the public database just provide its `name` and the `url` fields.
 The URL can either be a git URL, or a downloadable ZIP file.
+Arli will use the `url` field if it's available without trying to search for the library elsewhere.

 #### Automatic Folder Name Correction

+Arli understands that the folder where the library is installed must be named correctly: in other words, **folder name must match the header file inside of the folder** for the library to be found.

-Arli has an build-in action that's invoked during installation of the libraries: once the library is upacked into a folder (either using git or unzip), it's contents is searched for source files.
-The name of the directory is then compared to the files found, and in some cases Arli will rename the library folder to match the source files.
+When Arli downloads libraries in ZIP format, they are unpacked into folder that are named differently.
+Arli will then search that folder for the source and header files.
+The name of the directory is then compared to the files found, and in some cases Arli will automatically **rename the library folder to match the main header file.**.

-For example, 'Adafruit GFX Library' is the proper name of the corresponding library, and it's ZIP archive will unpack into `Adafruit_GFX_Library-1.4.3` folder.
-Arli will first remove the version number, and move it to `Adafruit_GFX_Library`, but then it will detect that the file inside is `Adafruit_GFX.h`, and so the top-level folder gets renamed to `Adafruit_GFX` as well.
-This is an audacious attempt to make sense of the chaos that is the Arduino Library world.
+> For example, 'Adafruit GFX Library' is the proper name of a corresponding library, and it's ZIP archive will unpack into a folder named `Adafruit_GFX_Library-1.4.3`.
+Arli will then detect that the header file inside the folder is `Adafruit_GFX.h`.
+In this case Arli will rename the top-level folder to `Adafruit_GFX`, and make the library valid, and its folder easily found.
+>
+> This is an audacious attempt to make sense of the chaos that is the Arduino Library world.

 #### An Example